How To: Manage inactive user accounts

 - The affected user account was never used for a sign-in attempt.

 The last sign-in date is associated with the user object.
 The value is retained until the next sign-in of the user.
+It might take up to 24 hours to update.

 How to investigate a single user

-Go to Azure AD > Users > select a user from the list.
+Select a user from the list.

 In the My Feed area of the user's Overview, locate the Sign-ins tile.